 FastRawViewer for Windows requires a computer with SSE3-compatible CPU (that is, manufactured after 2004) and not-so-ancient video card.
 It works on a variety of 32/64 bit Windows platforms: XP, Vista, 7, 8, 8.1 (we suggest Windows 7 or 8.1/64-bit).

 FastRawViewer for Windows is available in 2 versions:

 - Graphics based on OpenGL – requires a video card with at least OpenGL 2.1 support.

-- Graphics based on Microsoft DirectX – this version will work with any video card that supports DirectX 9.0 and higher (DirectX 9.0c support or later is recommended).
-The installer will check your DirectX version and offer upgrade if needed.
+- Graphics based on Microsoft DirectX – this version will work with any video card that supports DirectX 9.0 and higher (DirectX 9.0c support or later is recommended)

 If your video card is one of the recent (either a discrete one, manufactured after 2006, or a dedicated one, integrated with the AMD/Intel CPU) we suggest to use OpenGL version of FastRawViewer.
 DirectX version is for older video cards (pre-2006 discrete ones and Intel chipset based).
 Please see the graphics card compatibility chart, where we list models and names of the chipsets and appropriate FastRawViewer versions.

 If you are experiencing sluggish behavior, or any graphic issues, updating video drivers may be very helpful.
 In fact, we suggest to keep your video drivers up-to-date in any case.